Free consultation

 Federally, the Nursing Home Reform Act guarantees basic rights, including freedom from abuse, dignity, and access to appropriate medical treatment.
 These laws form the legal foundation for holding negligent facilities accountable.

-What Damages Can Be Recovered in a Nursing Home Abuse Claim?
+What Damages Can Be Recovered in a Chicago Nursing Home Abuse Claim?

 Victims of abuse and their families may be entitled to compensation for medical bills, ongoing treatment, pain and suffering, emotional distress, and more.
 If the mistreatment results in death, a wrongful death claim may be filed by surviving family members.
 In some cases, punitive damages are awarded to punish egregious conduct.
-We will seek the maximum compensation allowed under the law.
+Our nursing home abuse lawyers will seek the maximum compensation allowed under the law.

-How Our Nursing Home Abuse Attorney in Chicago Can Help You
+How Our Nursing Home Abuse Attorneys in Chicago Can Help You

-There are various reasons to contact an attorney, but the most important is to facilitate change.
+There are various reasons to contact a lawyer, but the most important is to facilitate change.
 We understand the law, including Illinois nursing home laws that govern the type and level of care your loved one is entitled to expect.
 Our legal team will help you and your family member in several ways:

 • Gather evidence and investigate your claims and risks.
 We will review medical records, consult nursing logs, and obtain documentation of what occurred, when, and how.
 Our aggressive strategy will mean preserving sensitive evidence quickly before it can be destroyed.